deatrich/doc-with-pandoc-markdown/create-workspace.md

 A good editor will offer spell checking as an option; it is typically found in a *Tools* menu.
 If you decide that your editor's spell checking is useful then proceed with it.
-Embedded spell checking is available on gvim, pluma, emacs and gedit.
-It is even better to have spell checking which is *markdown-aware*; by that I mean it does not try to spell check inside markdown syntax and elements.
-You will need to experiment with spell checking.
+Embedded spell checking is available on gvim, pluma, emacs, kate and gedit.
+It is even better to have spell checking which is *markdown-aware*; by that I mean it does not try to spell check inside Markdown syntax and elements.
+You will need to experiment with your editor's spell checking.

 #### Spell checking with native programs

-Two widely used Open Source spell checkers are [*aspell*][aspell] and [*hunspell*][hunspell].
+Two widely used open source spell checkers are [*aspell*][aspell] and [*hunspell*][hunspell].
 Both programs have dictionaries in dozens of languages:

 ```console